Oven Temperature Converter guide

 Best uses

-The Oven Temperature Converter helps when a recipe uses a different oven temperature unit than your oven.
-It translates the setting and shows the nearest common gas mark.
+The Oven Temperature Converter helps when a recipe uses a different oven setting than your oven.
+It converts Fahrenheit and Celsius, shows the nearest common gas mark, and gives a rough fan-oven starting point.

-In plain language: The converter uses F = C x 9 / 5 + 32 and C = (F - 32) x 5 / 9, then finds the nearest common gas mark temperature.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The converter uses F = C x 9 / 5 + 32 and C = (F - 32) x 5 / 9, estimates a fan-oven starting point by lowering the rounded Celsius setting by about 20 C, then finds the nearest common gas mark temperature.
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

 How to read the answer

-- Nearest gas mark gives the closest common gas setting.
+• Nearest gas mark gives the closest common gas setting, not an exact lab value.

 Common mistakes to avoid

-- Do not assume your oven runs perfectly at the dial setting.
+• Do not assume your oven runs perfectly at the dial setting, especially for older ovens or small countertop ovens.

 Research and references